 - Survivors endure chronic neurological disorders, similar to stroke

 - Imaging is often inconclusive, sending some very ill patients home as “crazy”

-Becky Dennis is a survivor of encephalitis and as a patient advocate, is a trusted “go-to” resource for scarce information about this rare syndrome.
+Becky Dennis is the board president of Encephalitis411, a national speaker on encephalitis, a survivor of encephalitis and as a patient advocate, is a trusted “go-to” resource for scarce information about this rare syndrome.
 Tenacious drive and compassionate spirit.
 Putting encephalitis on the map.